-Business/Enterprise will be delivered as either a BTEC TECH AWARD or as a GCSE.
-The BTEC will be assessed as stated below whereas the GCSE would be 100% examination.
-Note: Only one course would be taught, whichever is the most appropriate for the group.
+Business/Enterprise will be delivered as a BTEC TECH AWARD.
+The BTEC will be assessed as stated below.

 Business/Enterprise is designed to give students knowledge.
-The course will be taught and assessed using practical experiences such as role plays, educational visits, IT presentations group and individual work.
+The course will be taught and assessed using practical experiences such as role plays, educational visits, IT presentations, group and individual work.